Frequently Asked Questions

 - Will a merit-scholarship awarded through this office impact my need-based financial aid?

 The Office for Merit-Based Scholarships manages only scholarships offered by or through UMass Boston.
 We do not manage outside scholarships.
 If you are already receiving an outside scholarship, you should address all inquiries and concerns to the entity funding the scholarship (a scholarship from your high school or a local business would be an example).
 Checks for outside scholarships are paid directly to the Bursar's Office.
 Inquiries about the receipt of checks should be addressed with the Bursar's Office.

 Amounts vary for all scholarships.
-For new students, some scholarships provide for full tuition and fees, others only for tuition, still others for smaller, fixed amounts.
+For new students, some scholarships provide for full tuition and fees, others for smaller, fixed amounts.
 Some are renewable; others are one-time awards.
-Scholarships for continuing students (those who have more than 24 credits at the University and apply through the process for continuing students) range from as little as $250 to as much as $5,000.
+Scholarships for continuing students (those who have more than 24 credits at the university and apply through the process for continuing students) range from as little as $250 to as much as $5,000.